openslide/openslide.github.io/formats/mirax/index.md

 In slides with `CURRENT_SLIDE_VERSION` &ge; 2.2, the slide position file is compressed with DEFLATE and referenced by the `StitchingIntensityLayer.StitchingIntensityLevel` nonhierarchical section.
+In some such slides, the nonhierarchical record has a second data item which points to a DEFLATE-compressed blob with four bytes of additional metadata per camera position.

 ## Associated Images